Mordris/AI-Agent-Architecture-Notebooks/8_FastAPI_Agent_Server/README.md

 # Production-Ready FastAPI Server for an AI Agent

-This project represents the capstone for Module 3 of the MentorAI Masterclass, focusing on **Productionization**.
+This project represents the capstone for Module 3, focusing on **Productionization**.
 We take the advanced, multi-tool, memory-equipped AI agent developed in the previous modules and build a robust, production-grade infrastructure around it.

 This is not a notebook; it is a complete, runnable web application built with modern best practices.